Skip to content

 Will my cracked windscreen be repaired or replaced?

-• The windscreen chip or crack is shorter than 28mm, equivalent to a £2 coin
+• The windscreen chip or crack is smaller than a £2 coin (about 25mm)

-• The chip or crack is shorter than 10mm if it’s in the driver’s field of view
+• The chip or crack is shorter than 10mm across its diameter if it’s in the driver’s field of view

-• The chip or crack is more than 7cm from the edge of the window
+• The chip or crack is more than 7cm from the edge of the windscreen

 Can I drive with a cracked windscreen?